-Effect Failure to comply with Section 25-11-127, Miss.
-Code Ann.
-(1972), and PERS Regulations regarding compensation of retired employees could result in retired employees being over compensated.
+Effect Failure to comply with state laws regarding compensation of retired employees could result in retired employees being over compensated.
 By overpaying PERS retirees, the County is not in compliance with state legal requirements.

-Recommendation The County should ensure that PERS retirees are paid the allowable amount per state law.
+Recommendation The County should ensure that PERS retirees are not being paid more than the allowable amount.